-\boxtimes The document should include an expression of the TMDL in terms of a daily load.
+Rev new Elements: \boxtimes The document should include an expression of the TMDL in terms of a daily load.
 However, the TMDL may also be expressed in temporal terms other than daily (e.g., an annual or monthly load).
 If the document expresses the TMDL in additional "non-daily" terms the document should explain why it is appropriate or advantageous to express the TMDL in the additional unit of measurement chosen.

-Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary : The TMDL document for the listed segment of the Sheyenne River includes daily loads expressed as colony forming units per day.
-The daily TMDL loads are included in the TMDL section (i.e., Section 7.0), of the document.
+Recommenda uon: Approve Partial Approval Disapprove Insufficient Information

+Summary: The Cannonball River TMDL document includes daily loads expressed as colony forming units per day for the listed stream segments in the watershed.
+The daily TMDL loads for each segment are included in TMDL section (Section 7.0) of the document.

-Appendix E NDDoH Response to Comments
+Appendix E NDDoH's Response to Comments Received from EPA Region 8